apexskier/nova-typescript/typescript.novaextension/README.md

 ### Workspace commands:

-From the menu, select Extensions > Typescript.
+From the menu, select Extensions > TypeScript.

 * Find Symbol